Sujeev-Uthayakumar/sofe3650-final-project/Iteration 1/Iteration1.md

 In this iteration, the reference architecture was revised and the overall system structure was established.

 ## Table of Contents:
+- [The Design Process]
+- [Step 1: Review Inputs]
-- [Step 1: Establishing an Overall System Architecture]
+- [Iteration 1: Establishing an Overall System Structure]
 - [Step 2: Establish Iteration Goal by Selecting Drivers]
 - [Step 3: Choose one or more element to refine]
 - [Step 4: Choose one or more design concepts that satisfy the selected drivers]
 - [Step 5: Instantiate Architecture elements, allocate responsibilities, and define interfaces]
 - [Step 6: Sketch views and record design decisions ]
 - [Step 7: Perform analysis of current design and review iteration]

+## The Design Process
+The focus of this section is to present the results of the activities that are performed in each of the steps in iteration 1 of the ADD design process.
+Step 2 till the end of step 7 will be focusing on iteration 1, where we will refine our requirements and quality attributes.

 ## Contributors: